josephnwachukwu/pre-project-questionnaire/README.md

 # Front-End Pre-Project Questionnaire
 A short questionnaire to help establish a consistent workflow and implement basic front-end guidelines.
+The answers to these questions would be used to build the summary of the project or the read me.

 ## HTML
 ### What are some general priciples that you will follow when writing your markup
 - Will you be using any of the principes like semantic markup, accessibility, web components standards?